kbatbouta/borderless-chameleon-theme/README.md

 # Adapting the browser toolbar based on web sites & an user experience experiment for Firefox

+**Fork Note:**

+This is a fork of [linonetwo's version](https://github.com/linonetwo/browser-adaptation-dynamic-theme) with the following changes:

+  - Remove the active tab line color
+  - Make the frame color a bit darker, so the active tab will be more visible

+It's too opinionated to be a PR, so I just keep it here.

 ---

 There are PRs haven't been merged for a long time, so I fork the original repo, and republish it for myself.